sojomo/cv/index.md

 Harvard Medical School -- Cambridge, Massachusetts, United States

  - Postgraduate certificate in Surgical Leadership
  - Awarded 1st place (of 180 candidates) in the Capstone Projects, the signiature assignment of the course
+ - Special recognition for Excellence on the Finance team assignment

 ## Additonal training

  - 2008, Certified completion of the Laboratory Animals in Science and Teaching (LAST) accreditation and Modules 1,2 and 3 UK accreditation (ASPA)